Chocochip101/aws-kendra-demo/README.md

 # Prerequisite
-To use the examples in this documentation, you must have an AWS account and create an AWS Kendra Index.
+To use the examples in this documentation, you must have an AWS account.

-In the application.yml, you should enter the access key, secret key, and the index ID generated in AWS Kendra.
+In the application.yml, you should enter the access key, secret key, and the AWS Kendra Region.

 # Run Guide